-- Two Proctored Exams (a midterm exam and a final exam) will be given during the semester. - There is a required review assignment for each exam. - You may use your graphing calculator but NO NOTES on these exams.
-Calculators that perform symbolic manipulation will not be permitted during any exam: examples include the TI-89, TI-92, TI-Inspire, HP-48, HP-48G, and Casio 9970.
+- Two Proctored Exams will be given during the semester.
+Both exams must be completed in order to earn a grade (A, B, C, D, or F) for this course. - Midterm Exam: Units 1 6 - \circ Final Exam: Covers all course material, with emphasis on Units 7 12 - There is a required review assignment for each exam. - You may use your graphing calculator on all exams. - Calculators that perform symbolic manipulation will not be permitted during any exam: examples include the TI-89, TI-92, TI-Inspire, HP-48, HP-48G, and Casio 9970.
 Your cell phone may not be used as a calculator during an exam. - Your calculator program memory will be checked prior to each exam and may be cleared if it contains any programs, notes, or formulas related to exam topics. - You are required to present photo ID in order to take an exam.
 If you do not have photo ID, you will not be allowed to take the exam.
-There can be no exceptions to this policy. - The two proctored exams will be given on campus.
-A survey will be sent to students allowing each of them to inform the instructor of which of the 3 methods listed below they will use to take the exams.
-Students that cannot take it on campus must contact the instructor to make alternative arrangements such as taking it online using ProctorU. - All exams must be completed in order to earn a grade (A, B, C, D, or F) for this course.

-Make-up Policy: To take an exam late, a student must have extenuating circumstances and must contact me by the day of the exam!
+There can be no exceptions to this policy. - Due dates for these exams are posted in MOER.
+Due date extensions for exams will only be granted in extreme circumstances and must be approved by the instructor BEFORE the missed exam.
+DO NOT wait until after the missed exam to contact me.
+Students who do not make other arrangements in advance and do not complete an exam by the due date may earn a withdrawal from the course. - Make-up Policy: To take an exam late, a student must have extenuating circumstances and must contact me by the day of the exam!
 I count all missed exams as a 0%.
-It would then be very unlikely for the student to pass.
+It would then be very unlikely for the student to pass